tily/chef-serverspec-handler/README.md

 ## ABOUT

-Chef handler to convert all the recipe resources into serverspec examples.
+Chef handler to convert recipe resources into serverspec examples.

 ## INSTALL